josephwibowo/Data-Projects/README.md

-# Joseph's Personal Portfolio
+# EDA Projects

-This is a collection of side projects I do to explore and learn data science.
+This is a collection of side projects I do to explore data analysis using Python